 Danielle suggested that maybe Meredith should talk to Keith.
 I agreed that this would be a great idea, and even offered to email my letter to Danielle, who could then pass it along to Courtney and her family.
 Maybe it would have the information they need.
 She agreed.

 Then, Courtney asked Danielle which facility my parents went to for their fertility treatments.
-I told her Jefferson Hospital, and her doctor’s name.
+I told her the hospital, and her doctor’s name.

 I needed them to know that I was telling the truth.

 THANK GOD.
 I know they will see and hear me now.
 I sent the letter, knowing it would finally be received.

 Then I waited.
 The ball was in their court.
 I went to sit outside, to be in nature.
 And to try to visualize a better future.
 I thought of what it would be like to get to hug each of my new family members, finally knowing who we were to each other.

 When I came back inside, I knew that I would have to find a way to distract myself, so I turned on some awful reality-TV to binge watch.
 As strange as it sounds, I suddenly felt at peace.
 They finally had what I needed to give them.